joaquinrz/capi-aks/README.md

 flux reconcile kustomization flux-system
 ```

-## Deploy Worker cluster using Cluster API and Flux v2
+## Deploy worker cluster using Cluster API and Flux v2

 Now that the management cluster has been initialized with CAPI and Flux, let us generate a few cluster crds using our helper script.